dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 ### [What is the Soul?](#what-is-the-soul)

-The materialistic components of the soul are disaggregated shards of identity -- they exist in the self AND they are socially distributed through society.
+The materialistic components of the soul are disaggregated shards of identity -- they exist in the self *and* they are socially distributed through society.
 This requires no supernatural explanation or [Woowoo physics](https://rationalwiki.org/wiki/Quantum_woo).
 If you can’t see that, you lack imagination or you do not understand Carl Jung